All About Repetitive Stress Injury

 caused by using your arm to make repeated overhead motions.

-caused by repeatedly bending the wrist backwards with force (e.g. playing tennis).
+caused by repeatedly bending the wrist backward with force (e.g. playing tennis).

 caused by repeatedly bending the wrist forward with force (e.g. swinging a golf club).